Research

 Research Mentoring Program

-Expressions of interest for the 2026 PRMP will open in October 2025.
+Expressions of interest for the 2027 PRMP will open October 2027.

 Research participation and dissemination

-The College Research Advisory Committee invites you to view current supported research participation opportunities or get in touch with us if you are considering using the College member base as a potential source for participants.
+The College Research Advisory Committee invites you to explore current supported research opportunities or get in touch if you are considering the College member base as a potential source of research participants.

-To find out more about current research opportunities, or promoting your research, click on the buttons below.
+To learn more about current research opportunities or how to promote your research, click on the buttons below.

 Please note: All research opportunities promoted by the College are approved by our Research Committee.
 For any questions or comments relating to content, please contact the researchers directly.